Last Updated on

 Franchising Model Allows Chains to Grow Quickly and Claim Strong Returns

 In the United States, eight cents of every foodservice dollar goes toward purchasing a pizza.
 Chains claim the majority (57.5%) of those sales, and that lead is expected to increase: with 5.8% sales growth in 2017, chained systems are more than doubling independent operations.
-Moreover, chain locations reach an average 68.0% more sales per unit than independents.
+Moreover, chain pizza restaurants have an average unit volume (or sales per location) that is 68% higher than independents.

 Most of these chains have heavily franchised systems, which are built for scalability, and pizza is increasingly dominated by chains growing sales and share through franchising.
 In fact, the vast majority (an average of 89%) of pizzerias are franchised.
 Domino‘s and Pizza Hut both have more than 90% of their stores franchised.